Isaac-Tait/Fallfish-Tenkara/content/blog/otaba-river/index.md

 tags: [Tokyo Prefecture]
 ---
 <div class=“text-lg m-2">
-<p class="mb-2">As I reflect back on the three days I spent in the Kanto Mountain Range (関東山脈) the highlight for me was the last day which was spent exploring Otaba River (a special thanks to <a href="https://ridgelineimages.com" target="_blank" rel="noopener noreferrer">Ridgeline Images</a> for his fortuitous comment which put this river on my radar).
+<p class="mb-2">As I reflect back on the three days I spent in the Kanto Mountain Range (関東山脈) the highlight for me was the last day which was spent exploring Otaba River (a special thanks to <a href="https://ridgelineimages.com" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">Ridgeline Images</a> for his fortuitous comment which put this river on my radar).
 After some research I realized that the Kanto Mountains trip I was planning was going to be very close to the Otaba River.
 Naturally I had to check it out!</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Otaba/Boulder_Otabagawa_Otaba-River_Otaba_Japan_Tenkara_Keiryu.JPG" alt="Mossy boulder & river" />